-To put this in perspective 100 grams of milk contains 118 grams of Calcium and 100 grams of yogurt contains 111.
-Lets see how non-dairy sources stack up – these are all 100 gram servings!
+To put these in perspective, 100 grams of milk contains 118 grams of Calcium and 100 grams of yogurt contains 111.
+So lets see how non-dairy calcium sources stack up — these are all 100 gram servings!

 - Raw KALE (one of our greatest super foods) has 160 grams of calcium!

 - Sunflower seeds (3/4 c) have 126 grams of calcium

 - Peanuts (2/3 c) have 76 grams of calcium

 - Bitter chocolate has 78 grams of calcium

 - Whole wheat flour has 99 grams of calcium